modal-labs/audio-transcription-benchmarking/README.md

 - [**whisper-large-v3-turbo**](https://huggingface.co/openai/whisper-large-v3-turbo): using vLLM
 - [**whisperx**](https://github.com/m-bain/whisperX): using Python

-# Data preparation / Pre-requisites
+## Benchmarks

+- Word Error Rate (WER)
+- Throughput (RTFx)

-## Create secret
+## Create secret (WhisperX only)

-First, create a [Modal Secret](https://modal.com/docs/guide/secrets#secrets) with Huggingface token.
+First, create a [Hugging Face access token](https://huggingface.co/settings/tokens) and store it in a [Modal Secret](https://modal.com/docs/guide/secrets#secrets) called `huggingface-token`.
 We'll use this secret later to download models from the Huggingface Hub.
-The Secret needs to be named `huggingface-token`.
-This is required for our WhisperX model.
-You can skip this step if you only want to benchmark Whisper or Parakeet.
+This is only required for our WhisperX model - you can skip this step if you only want to run Whisper or Parakeet.

 ## Upload and prepare dataset